rukh-debug/eReKon/README.md

 Vulnerable af, host it only in private environment.

-Since, this was the first ever (maybe second, idk) project I built after learning Node.js, I believe its very messy with bad practices... so, it might make you go bang your head if you start doing code review.
+Since, this was the first ever (maybe second, idk) project I built after learning Node.js, I believe its very messy with bad practices... so, it might make you go bang your head on wall if you start doing code review.

 But I assure you this repo is very beginner friendly to get you started on opensource contribution.